YQtheAnalyst/AtliQ-BI-Sales-Insights/README.md

 ### Data Analysis

-The following codes present tables to answer the questions I put forward in the section [Business Inteligence](#the-solution)
+The following codes present tables to answer the questions I put forward in the section [Business Intelligence](#the-solution)

 - Check the yearly total revenue and sales quantity for each customer